-The High Desert Recycling Market Development Zone (RMDZ) includes the five municipalities of Apple Valley, Barstow, Twentynine Palms, Victorville, and Yucca Valley.
-Zone benefits are available in some adjacent unincorporated San Bernardino County communities.
+The High Desert Recycling Market Development Zone (RMDZ) includes all JPA territory: Adelanto, Apple Valley, Barstow, Big Bear Lake, Needles, Twentynine Palms, Victorville, Yucca Valley and the surrounding unincorporated San Bernardino County communities.
 Zone activities are administered and coordinated by the Mojave Desert and Mountain Solid Waste Joint Powers Authority.
 This is the first zone to be established completely east of the Sierra Nevada/San Gabriel/San Bernardino mountain chains.
 It provides local and regional markets for diverted waste materials in the Mojave Desert area.

 The various municipalities offer different incentives to attract business development, including permit assistance and a one-stop permit process, no development fees, and flexible air quality and land use standards, allowing some businesses to operate outdoors.
 This RMDZ is totally within the boundaries of the Mojave Desert Air Quality Management District.
 The cities have redevelopment funds available to assist with financing, and offer access to other public financing sources as well.